Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Experiments

 \section{Experiments}

 In this section, we discuss the empirical assessment of our method.
-Specifically, in Section 4.1, we evaluate our framework on a graph property prediction task where we predict single source shortest path, node eccentricity, and graph diameter.
-In Section 4.2, we evaluate A-DGN on five classical graph benchmarks.
+Specifically, we show the efficacy of preserving long-range information between nodes and mitigating the over-squashing by evaluating our framework on graph property prediction tasks where we predict single source shortest path, node eccentricity, and graph diameter (see Section 4.1).
+With the same purpose, we report the experiments on the TreeNeighboursMatch problem~\citep{bottleneck} in Appendix~\ref{exp_treeneighmatch}.
+Moreover, we assess the performance of the proposed A-DGN approach on classical graph homophilic (see Section 4.2) and heterophilic (see Appendix~\ref{exp_hetero}) benchmarks.
 The performance of A-DGN is assessed against DGN variants from the literature.
 We carried the experiments on a Dell server with 4 Nvidia GPUs A100.
-We release openly the code implementing our methodology and reproducing our empirical analysis after acceptance.
+We release openly the code implementing our methodology and reproducing our empirical analysis at \url{https://github.com/gravins/Anti-SymmetricDGN}.